-- Students can take part in practical sections, field trips to companies, farms, natural ecosystems, etc., in different subjects (Exh 2.14-list of courses with practice credits).
-These activities help students reinforce their understanding of theories,

-- Students in the AAP receive the financial support from the University for a Study Tour abroad in some South-East Asian countries such as Thailand (Exh 2.15-Decisions, and reports).
+- Students can take part in practical sections, field trips to companies, farms, natural ecosystems, etc., in different subjects [Exh.2.17.List of courses with practice credits].
+These activities help students reinforce their understanding of theories, experience real situations, realize potentials and challenges of the career in the future. - Students in the AAP receive the financial support from the University for a Study Tour abroad in some South-East Asian countries such as Thailand [Exh.1.12.The decision to study tour in Thailand].
 Students get a lot of benefits from this activity.
 They have opportunities to exchange study experiences and culture, and also become more confident and gain better skills of academic communication in English.
 These benefits in tern help students build up stronger motivations in their study to better integration. - Students can also get funding for carrying out scientific research, attending international and national workshops at CTU.
-These activities help students become more interested in science, enhance group working skills and confidence (Exh 2.16-Research of students, list of students presenting poster and oral at different workshops). - CAF monthly organizes special seminars presented by experts, managers working outside the university, which provide update information on aquaculture practice or career skills (Exh.
-2.17-List of seminar and presentations by outside experts). - Students are encouraged to express their opinions in different issues relating to their study and life in the annually orientation meeting with CAF at the beginning of the academic year.
-They are also free to send their feedback on materials, facilities, and teaching methods of each course at the end of each semester (Exh.
-2.18 minutes of annual meeting, evaluation forms). - In addition, students also participate in other social activities such as volunteer for activities of the entrance exam season, "green summer" campaign, blood contribution, visiting elderly and disable and poor kids.
+These activities help students become more interested in science, enhance group working skills and confidence [Exh.2.18.List of students doing research and presenting at workshops]. - CAF monthly organizes special seminars presented by experts, managers working outside the university, which provide update information on aquaculture practice or career skills [Exh.2.19.List of seminar and presentations by outside experts]. - Students are encouraged to express their opinions in different issues relating to their study and life in the annually orientation meeting with CAF at the beginning of the academic year.
+They are also free to send their feedback on materials, facilities, and teaching methods of each course at the end of each semester [Exh.2.20.Minutes of annual meeting, evaluation forms]. - In addition, students also participate in other social activities such as volunteer for activities of the entrance exam season, "green summer" campaign, blood contribution, visiting elderly and disable and poor kids.